-Replacement ewe lambs should be fed similarly to finishing lambs if target weights of 35-40 kg pre-winter are to be achieved.
+Replacement ewe lambs should be fed similarly to finishing lambs if minimum target weights of 40 kg pre-winter are to be achieved.

-Specialist lamb finishing feeds are options for farms suited to cropping.
-Some crops can give higher lamb growth rates than pasture and assist in providing feed during drought.
+Specialist lamb finishing feeds are valuable tools for driving lamb growth rates.
+They typically generate higher lamb growth rates than pasture and assist in providing feed during drought.

-Popular feeds include lucerne, chicory and brassica crops such as rape (Appendix 4).
+Popular feeds include lucerne, chicory, red clover, plantain and brassica crops such as rape (Appendix 3).

 Lamb growth rate on brassicas is usually lower for the first six weeks of grazing than after this.
-Brassicas can cause nitrate poisoning with blood in the urine or 'red water'.
+Brassicas can cause nitrate poisoning with blood in the urine or "red water".
 This may cause death but many lambs gradually adjust to the nitrate levels and recover.

 Risk of nitrate poisoning can be lessened by introducing lambs to the crop gradually, grazing the crop for a few hours a day to start, rather than switching suddenly from pasture to all crop.